bppao/Section_05_TestingGrounds/README.md

 # Testing Grounds

-A Hunger Games inspired FPS with large outdoor terrains, advanced AI, basic networking, pickups, skeletal meshes, checkpoints and more.
+A Hunger Games inspired FPS with large outdoor terrains, advanced AI, basic networking, pickups, skeletal meshes, checkpoints and more using Unreal Engine 4.